georgringer/news/Documentation/Main/Templating/ViewHelpers/IncludeFileViewHelper.rst

    :Type:
          boolean
    :Description:
-         if file should be compressed
+         Define if file should be compressed
    :Default value: